DataDog/documentation/content/en/monitors/incident_management/incident_settings.md

 2. `Why It Happened`
 3. `Attributes`

-You can move any property field into a different table or reorder them in the same table by dragging and drop the field using the drag handle icon to the left of its name.
-You can preview what your property fields will look like by clicking the `Preview` button in the top right of the property field settings.
+You can move any property field into a different table or reorder them in the same table by dragging and dropping the field using the drag handle icon.
+Preview what your property fields look like by clicking the **Preview** button on the top right.

 #### Custom property fields and required fields